 Why do we have it and what do we use it for

-The Youth Offending Service is delivered to meet statutory duties under the Crime and Disorder Act 1998.
-This requires the participation of partners including the council, police, health and probation services.
-We assess and supervise young people (10-18) subject to Court Orders, pre-Court Disposals (ie Youth Cautions and Conditional Cautions), handle Court bail and those referred by other agency who identify young people at risk of offending.
+The Youth Justice Service is delivered to meet statutory duties under the Crime and Disorder Act 1998.
+This requires the participation of partners including the council, police, education, health and probation services.
+We assess and supervise children and young people (aged 10-18) subject to Court Orders, Youth Conditional Cautions, Out of Court Resolutions and children who are subject to Remands and Bail Support Programs.
+We also support children on a voluntary basis who have been referred by other agencies when a child may be at risk of offending.

 Whenever we use information, we always limit this to only the details that are needed and we ensure that it is used safely and securely.
 We require anyone we share information with, or who uses it on our behalf, to do so too.
 All staff receive training on data protection and information security and information is stored within secure IT systems.